 In 2019/20 Information Governance and Workforce Assurance were identified as significant risks.
 The pandemic has inevitably slowed focus on some improvements.
 These risks remains pertinent, but some significant work on IG has taken place in year and new management arrangements are in hand.
-Workforce assurance remains a material concern on which there is further work to do and we are not presently compliant with all assurances.
-This will change over coming months.
+Similarly there has been a focus on workforce assurance to mitigate the risks detailed in the previous annual governance statement and the improvement plans will continue to be monitored through the People and OD Committee.